 Abstract:

-Unmanned aerial vehicles, or UAV’s, have become abundant in the military and private sectors in the last decade or so.
+Unmanned aerial vehicles, or UAV’s, have become abundant in the military and private sectors in the last decade.
 One particular type of UAV is a quad copter.
 These quad copters are especially popular in the private sector for commercial and personal use.
 However, one flaw with these quad copters is that they require four engines to fly which draws more power from the batteries and results in the need to recharge more frequently.
 This report outlines details in the development of an autonomous docking system that can be added to any quad copter available on the open market.
 The purpose of the docking system is to locate the nearest recharging pad and autonomously navigate to it and land.
 The system detects the changing voltage on the battery and determines when the battery is low based on preprogrammed settings.
 This system uses a GPS sensor to locate a preprogrammed recharging pad and begin the initial journey.
 A compass sensor is also used to determine the correct trajectory.
 A barometer sensor calculates the height of the quad copter and helps to adjust for the most accurate detection of the pad and is used in landing the quad copter.
 Once the copter is within the acceptable accuracy range of the GPS, a localized communication system will take priority over the GPS.
 This localized system is a combination of colored shapes and LED’s on the pad that will be captured with a camera on the copter, then analyzed to allow the copter to orientate with the top of the pad and land accurately.
-Bluetooth communication was added to allow the copter to communicate with the pad.
+Bluetooth communication is added to allow the copter to communicate with the pad.
 The acceptable accurate range for landing is within 2 inches off center.
 This project was obtained late in the semester, so the objective for this semester is to develop the designs for the controllers, trouble shoot potential problems before building them, and order the supplies needed.